PDLT-University-of-York/test-split-site/docs/panopto/change-availability.md

 3. **Save and Exit**:
    - Close the settings pane by clicking the **X** icon at the top.

-### d.
-Making Individual Captures Visible/Hidden After a Specific Date
+### Making Individual Captures Visible/Hidden After a Specific Date

 You can configure a capture to become available or hidden on a specific date.